traeger/anchorQuery/README.md

 anchorQuery is a simple way to remember complex states in the url using anchors.

 In the following anchorQuery is used to remember the current map position and zoom-level in the url.
-If no position and zoomlevel is stored in the url the coordinates `(52.4834, 13.4066)` are used.
+If no position and zoomlevel is stored in the url, it is panned to `(52.4834, 13.4066)`.

 ```
 var map = new google.maps.Map(...)